Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-acls-to-cluster.md

 1. Navigate to the **Synchronize** menu and select **ACLs to Cluster**.
-2. Select the source environment (Klaw metadata with topics) and target environment (Kafka cluster where ACLs have to be created)
+2. Select the source environment (Klaw metadata with topics) and target environment (Apache Kafka cluster where ACLs have to be created)

    ![image](../../../static/images/sync/SyncTopicsToCluster.png)